 The skipper of a floating vessel can be described as the heart of the vessel.
-This is so because he is responsible for the boat and take care of all aspects related to it.
-While he also drives the boat, a skipper also looks after the takeovers and vessel transfers.
-As a rule, everything what the skipper says should be like a command to those present on the boat because at times, the decisions taken by the skipper could be the difference between life and death.
-It is not that a skipper’s job not only concerns the serious work on board, but it can also involve his recommendations on interesting routes, new places to visit or guidelines to follow while in water or on shore.
+He is responsible for the boat and takes care of everything related to it.
+As a rule, everything the skipper says should be treated like a command by those present on the boat, because at times, the decisions taken by the skipper could be the difference between life and death.
+The skipper’s job not only concerns the serious work on board, but it can also involve his recommendations on interesting routes, new places to visit or guidelines to follow while in water or on shore.
 He is ultimately responsible not only for the safety of the boat, but also the safety, comfort and welfare of all those on board his boat.

 Responsibilities of a skipper

 - Planning the entire passage to the proposed destination, possibly over a number of days.

 - Knowing how to operate and maintain all the equipment on board.

 - Taking care of the safety of the vessel and the crew.